The Reverend Tanya R. Wallace

 Taylor Haaf, Parish Administrator

 Taylor Haaf is a graduate of Hampshire College, where she studied Comparative Religion and Creative Writing.
-Taylor currently functions as a Parish Administrator for All Saints' Episcopal Church, Our Savior's Lutheran Church and St. Peter's Lutheran Church.
+Taylor currently functions as a Parish Administrator for All Saints' Episcopal Church and Our Savior's Lutheran Church.
 She feels blessed to be able to support these communities through her role as Parish Administrator.
-Outside the offices, Taylor is a local yoga instructor offering classes at Serenity Yoga Studio (across from All Saints'!) and Ananda Studio in Hadley.
+Outside the offices, Taylor is a local yoga instructor offering classes at Serenity Yoga Studio (across from All Saints'!) and at Ananda Studio in Hadley.
 She is an herbalist, reiki practitioner and creator of Healingelementals, her own line of all natural and organic self-care products.